-- Surgery: Surgery is the best option recommended for most people with acromegaly, in which the tumor cells are completely removed through the procedure called transsphenoidal surgery.
+- Surgery: Surgery is the best option recommended for most people with acromegaly, in which the tumour cells are completely removed through the procedure called transsphenoidal surgery.

-- Radiation: Radiation therapy is usually given to destroy the large tumor cells which help in the reduction of growth hormone levels.
+- Radiation: Radiation therapy is usually given to destroy the large tumour cells which help in the reduction of growth hormone levels.